Innovation Toolkit / Design Sprint Guide

 Sketch

-Select and frame the problem to solve.
+Frame the problem precisely.
 Individual ideation and solution sketching.
 Explore competing approaches from different angles.

 3